Anti-IgLON5 disease: Diagnosis

+Genetics and Hereditary Risk

+Anti-IgLON5 disease is not considered a hereditary disorder.
+Instead, it is classified as an autoimmune disease in which the immune system produces antibodies against the neuronal cell adhesion molecule IgLON5.

+Studies have shown a strong association with specific human leukocyte antigen (HLA) types, particularly HLA-DRB1*10:01 and HLA-DQB1*05:01 alleles, suggesting a role for genetic susceptibility in disease development.

+However, these HLA alleles are not disease-causing on their own, and the presence of such genetic markers in family members does not predict disease occurrence.
+To date, no familial clustering or inherited cases have been reported.

+As such, routine genetic or antibody testing of relatives is not recommended unless symptoms develop.

 Treatment

 Anti-IgLON5 disease is mainly treated with immunosuppressants (80%), mostly cycles of IV corticosteroids (58%) in combination with IV immunoglobulins (IVIg−36%) and/or TPE (27%).
-Alternative successfully used, second-line treatments are Rituximab (22%) and Cyclophosphamide (12%), Azathioprine and Mycophenolat Mofetil.
+Alternative successfully used, second-line treatments are Rituximab (22%) and Cyclophosphamide (12%), Azathioprine and Mycophenolate Mofetil.

 Sudden death is the most common outcome in nearly 34% of patients, irrespective of partial response to therapy.
 While complications from aspiration were the other common cause of death.

 Symptomatic treatment with CPAP in patients with OSA helps improve respiratory symptoms, while parasomnias and movement disorders (myoclonus, parkinsonism, and dystonia) did not respond when antiepileptic, dopaminergic, and anti-hyperkinetic drugs were administered.